-A mammogram, also known as a digital mammography, is a low dose x-ray which captures a picture of the breast tissue.
+A A low dose x-ray picture of the breast that allows a doctor to view glandular tissue and determine the presence of cancer., also known as a digital A low dose x-ray picture of the breast that allows a doctor to view glandular tissue and determine the presence of cancer., is a low dose x-ray which captures a picture of the breast tissue.
 The breast is carefully positioned on a film cassette and gently compressed with a special paddle so that the maximum amount of tissue will appear in the image.
 This flattening also helps spread the tissue in dense parts of the breast more evenly so that a clearer picture of these areas can be obtained.
-It also helps doctors determine which changes are noncancerous (benign) and which are cancerous (malignant).
+It also helps doctors determine which changes are noncancerous (Not harmful; not cancerous (referring to a cell or mass).) and which are cancerous (Cancerous.).
 Unlike the standard mammography, the digital mammography captures the images electronically and allows them to be viewed on a computer screen.
 Although the test is administered the same, the digital mammography enhances visibility by up to 300% making it more likely to see lumps and other abnormal changes that may be present in the breast tissue.

 When To Get A Mammogram

 Women should begin their first mammogram at age 35 (first mammogram is a baseline x-ray).
-If the results of this screening are normal, then begin annual mammograms at age 40.
+If the results of this screening are normal, then begin yearly A low dose x-ray picture of the breast that allows a doctor to view glandular tissue and determine the presence of cancer. at age 40.
 For all women regardless of age, The Maurer Foundation recommends a monthly breast self-examination and a yearly clinical breast exam with a doctor.

 There has been much confusion about whether the importance of cancer screenings have been overstated.
 The United States Preventive Services Task Force (USPSTF) has even recommended that women ages 40-49 no longer needed to undergo routine mammograms.
 We couldn’t disagree more!
 It is our firm position and that of our founder breast surgeon Dr. Virginia Maurer that screenings can only give you knowledge and knowledge saves lives.
 (See our official statement.)